charlesrosenbauer/Microarchitecture-and-You/text/Memory/stacksandheaps.md

 ---

+**Overall Layout of Memory**

+Overall, programs are laid out typically with instructions starting shortly after address 0.
+0 itself is inaccessible due to it being used for null values.
+Trying to read data with a 0 pointer, or any other inaccessible data for that matter, will trigger a type of error called a Segmentation Fault.
+The size of this space of course depends entirely on how big your executable file is.
+The next couple megabytes of memory afterward are the *call stack*, and everything after that is either part of the *heap*, or not accessible.

+Of course, it may seem odd that all programs start memory near address 0; this appears as though it should create conflicts with multiple programs.
+This is solved with *virtual memory addressing*, though the specific details of virtual memory are beyond the scope of this current article.
+As for why this is done, it simplifies the programming model and helps keep programs from interfering with each other, either by accident or malice.

+If a program requires more memory, it typically gets the memory by making a request to the operating system for an additional *memory page.* This is, once again, beyond the scope of this current article (it's part of the *virtual memory* system), but has a few consequences worth noting here:
+  * When the program needs more memory, it has to make explicit calls to the OS for a new memory page.
+These pages typically range from 4kB - 2MB, though can be much bigger.
+  * When a program has spare memory, it will have to explicitly give pages back to the OS.
+It however *has to guarantee* that the data inside said pages *will no longer be needed.*
+  * Accessing pages that the program no longer has access to, or does not yet have access to, will cause segmentation faults.
+  * The OS provides memory to programs in large, fixed-size chunks.

+---

 **Call Stacks**

 Most modern software is based around the idea of a call stack.
 This is a stack (LIFO) used to quickly allocate data that will be used only for the duration of the current function scope, and is normally a couple megabytes in size.
 Every time a function is called, the *stack frame* for that function is pushed onto the top of the stack.
 When that function returns, the *stack frame* is popped off.
 For this reason, multithreaded programs will utilize multiple stacks, one for each thread.
 Some parallelism-focused languages even avoid using a call stack and choose to use a heap-allocated graph instead, as stacks don't really support a parallel form of stack frame.